-- 3.1 The retail asset class includes qualifying retail revolving exposures (QRRE), with qualifying criteria for classifying exposures in this asset class specified in regulation 23(11)(c)(iv)(B)(ii)(dd).
-These include among other criteria, the requirement that the exposure must be to an individual and not exceed an amount that may be prescribed by the PA. - Accordingly, banks are hereby directed to only classify an exposure in the QRRE asset class if, in addition to complying with the requirements specified in regulation 23(11)(c)(iv)(B)(ii)(dd), the aggregate exposure amount is less than or equal to R1.5 million.
+- 3.1.
+The retail asset class includes qualifying retail revolving exposures (QRRE), with qualifying criteria for classifying exposures in this asset class specified in regulation 23(11)(c)(iv)(B)(ii)(dd) of the Regulations.
+These include among other criteria, the requirement that the exposure must be to an individual and not exceed an amount that may be specified in writing by the PA. - 3.2.
+Accordingly, banks are hereby directed to only classify an exposure in the QRRE asset class if, in addition to complying with the requirements specified in regulation 23(11)(c)(iv)(B)(ii)(dd) of the Regulations, the aggregate exposure amount is less than or equal to R1.5 million.